0xMiden/miden-tutorials/docs/src/web-client/counter_contract_tutorial.md

 ### Authentication Component

-**Important**: Starting with Miden Client 0.10.0, all accounts must have an authentication component.
-For smart contracts that don't require authentication (like our counter contract), we use a `NoAuth` component.
+**Important**: All accounts must have an authentication component.
+For smart contracts that do not require authentication (like our counter contract), we use a `NoAuth` component.

-This `NoAuth` component allows any user to interact with the smart contract without requiring signature verification.ivate key of the account can execute transactions that result in a state change.
+This `NoAuth` component allows any user to interact with the smart contract without requiring signature verification.

 **Note**: _Adding the `account::incr_nonce` to a state changing procedure allows any user to call the procedure._